Anonymous pilgrim of Piacenza: Importance

 The Piacenza pilgrim's description of sites and traditions are sometimes inaccurate, as he tends to confuse places from the same area, or such which are in Egypt.
-The travel descriptions of the Piacenza pilgrim are still valued by researchers because they sometimes contain information about local customs and traditions not mentioned in any other text.
+Though his travel covered mostly the same territory as of other pilgrims (such as of Egeria), the travel descriptions of the Piacenza pilgrim are still valued by researchers because they sometimes contain information about local customs and traditions not mentioned in any other text and he was the last writer to visit the Holy Land before the Muslim conquest.